 Pull the drawer out to its fullest extent, and if the desired map is close to the top of the stack, roll back the upper maps and remove it.
 If it is close to the bottom of the drawer, particularly if the drawer is heavily loaded, remove the maps on top in small batches, stacking each batch crosswise to the one below, so that when they are refilled, they will be in call number order.

-5. Consult with Geology librarian and staff for further assistance.
+5. Consult with Geology Library staff for further assistance.

 Featuring print map collections, online resources, and GIS data that are curated at the university, city, and state level.